sean1832/Portal/readme.md

 - The payload contains the actual data bytes.

-### Memory Mapped File Structure
+#### Memory Mapped File Headers
-For Memory Mapped File, the data structure is as follows:
 ```
 [16B: byte[] md5] [4B: int32 size] [payload]
 ```
-- The first 16 bytes contain an MD5 hash of the payload data.
-This hash is used to verify data integrity.
+- The first 16 bytes contain a `byte[]` of [MD5 checksum](https://en.wikipedia.org/wiki/MD5) of the payload data.
+This hash is used to verify data integrity and detect changes.
 - The next 4 bytes contain an `int32` value indicating the payload size.
 - The payload contains the actual data bytes.